aghanoury/m202a-wifi-sensing/docs/report.md

 #### STFT
-In the context of WiFi-based HAR, directly feeding CSI data into a model proves impractical.
-The necessity for effective feature extraction is apparent, and various approaches are employed to enhance the interpretability of the data.
-One common method, and that which is employed in the UT-HAR dataset [??], involves the application of Short-time Fourier transforms (STFT).
-This technique proves invaluable in dissecting the distinct phases of movements embedded within the CSI data.
-By extracting relevant features through STFT, the model gains a more refined understanding of the temporal dynamics inherent in human activities.
+In the context of WiFi-based HAR, directly feeding CSI data into a model proves impractical; thus feature extraction is paramount.
+To this end,  various approaches are employed to enhance the interpretability of the data.
+One common method, and that which is employed in the UT-HAR dataset [[7]](#6-references), involves the application of Short-time Fourier transforms (STFT).
+This technique proves useful in finding the distinct phases of movements embedded within the CSI data.
-This preliminary step in feature extraction serves as an important preprocessing stage, facilitating the subsequent stages of model training and improving the overall accuracy and effectiveness of HAR systems.

 ![STFT](media/stft_example.png)
 *Figure 2: Another signal*

 #### BVP
-The Widar dataset utilizes the Body-coordinate velocity profile (BVP) as a key component in its analysis.
+The Widar [[3]](#6-references) dataset utilizes the Body-coordinate velocity profile (BVP) as a key component in its analysis.
 The data processing pipeline involves two major stages following the acquisition of Channel State Information (CSI): first, converting CSI to BVP, and then extracting relevant features from the BVP.
-The subsequent work involves classifying activities based on this Body-coordinate velocity profile, showcasing the significance of feature extraction in discerning patterns and activities from wireless signal data.
+The subsequent work involves classifying activities based on this Body-coordinate velocity profile.

 ![BVP](media/bvp_pipeline.png)
-*Figure 3: BVP pipeline from [??]*
+*Figure 3: BVP pipeline from [[3]](#6-references)*

 #### General Feature Extractions
-EfficientFi, authored by the creators of SenseFi and NTU datasets, employs a pipeline involving feature extraction directly from raw CSI data.
+EfficientFi [[2]](#6-references), authored by the creators of SenseFi and NTU datasets, employs a pipeline involving feature extraction directly from raw CSI data.
 They utilize a quantization method to compress the feature map by mapping measured feature vectors to the nearest vector in a CSI codebook.
-Classification is performed solely on the extracted features, and a decoder network is employed to store CSI data on the server itself, emphasizing the classification based on feature-extracted data.
+Classification is performed solely on the extracted features, and a decoder network is employed to store CSI data on the server itself.

 ![NTU](media/NTU_feature_extraction.png)
-*Figure 4: architecture of NTU-Fi*
+*Figure 4: architecture of NTU-Fi [[6]](#6-references)*

 ### Deep Learning Models
 **MLP** (Multi-Layer Perceptron): Simple and robust architecture, but slow